AML14/tratto/experiment/README.md

 ### 1.3.2.
 Conda (recommended)

-Toga is written in `Python 3.8` and requires the user to install various python packages (automated by `./generator/toga.sh` script).
 A package management system, such as conda, is recommended (but not required) to create an isolated environment to run the Toga experiments (and debug any potential errors).
 See the [Miniconda homepage](https://docs.conda.io/projects/miniconda/en/latest/) for setup instructions.

-## 1.4.
-Tratto

-### 1.4.1.
-Conda (recommended)

-Similar to Toga, a package management system, such as conda, is recommended (but not required) to create an isolated environment to run the Tratto experiments (and debug any potential errors).
-See the [Miniconda homepage](https://docs.conda.io/projects/miniconda/en/latest/) for setup instructions.
-Otherwise, the setup is fully automated by `./generator/tratto.sh`.

 ## 1.5.
 Defects4J